-What do I need to know about selecting the right electric bicycle?
+What should I know about choosing the right electric bike?

 Comfort and quality of the components are still as important on an electric bike as they are on a regular bicycle.
 But now, there are a few more things you need to consider.

 Electric bike motors come in a wide variety of power ratings, from 200W to 1,000W or more.
 The legal limit in the US is 750W, although different states can set their own limits.

 Think of this limit kind of like horsepower.
 A higher rating means that the bike will be able to pull more weight with greater ease – but at the expense of using more battery capacity while doing so.
 Consequently, a 750W motor will drain the battery much quicker than a 250W one, but it will be more powerful.